Introduction to SEND

 Chetwynde School has due regard for the Children and Families Act 2014; the Special Educational Needs and Disability Regulations 2014; the Special Educational Needs and Disability Code of Practice: 0 to 25 years (2014); Supporting pupils at school with medical needs (DfE Statutory Guidance 2014); the Equality Act 2010; and the Education Act 1996 and associated Regulations.

 Full details of how we serve the needs of those pupils identified with SEND are set out in the School’s Special Educational Needs and Disability Policy.
 The School’s other Policies which deal with aspects of pastoral care are also followed and integrated into our approach to SEND at all times.
-The information in our SEND Report below provides a summary of our SEND Policy and sets out the measures taken to implement it.
+The information in our SEN Information Report below provides a summary of our SEND Policy and sets out the measures taken to implement it.